 The National Assessment of Educational Progress (NAEP) is a congressionally mandated project administered by the National Center for Education Statistics (NCES) within the U.S. Department of Education and is the largest continuing and nationally representative assessment of what our nation's students know and can do in select subjects.
-The NAEP reading assessment at grades 4 and 8 is a digitally based assessment administered on tablets.
-The NAEP reading assessment uses literary and informational texts to measure studentsâ€™ reading comprehension skills.
+The NAEP reading assessment uses literary and informational texts to measure students' reading comprehension skills.
 Students read grade-appropriate passages and answer questions based on what they have read.
-Results are reported for the nation overall, for states and jurisdictions, and for districts participating in the Trial Urban District Assessment (TUDA); results for grade 12 are reported for the nation only.
+Results at grades 4 and 8 are reported for the nation overall, for states and jurisdictions, and for districts participating in the Trial Urban District Assessment (TUDA); results for grade 12 are reported for the nation only.

-2019 TUDA DISTRICTS
+2022 TUDA DISTRICTS

 The results from the assessed students are combined to provide accurate estimates of the overall performance of students in the nation and in individual states and other jurisdictions.
 Results for the nation reflect the performance of students attending public schools, private schools, Bureau of Indian Education schools, and Department of Defense schools.
 Results for states/jurisdictions and for districts reflect the performance of students in public schools only and are reported along with the results for public school students in the nation.
 Charter schools are included in the public school samples at the state level.
-For TUDA districts, beginning in 2009, results for charter schools are included in district results only if they contribute to the districtâ€™s Adequate Yearly Progress (AYP) report to the U.S. Department of Education.
+For TUDA districts, beginning in 2009, results for charter schools are included in district results only if they contribute to the district's Adequate Yearly Progress (AYP) report to the U.S. Department of Education.
 For the District of Columbia, beginning in 2009, TUDA results for DCPS do not include charter school results due to a change in the education governance structure for the District of Columbia.
 In 2019, results for Los Angeles at grades 4 and 8 and Fresno at grade 4 did not include affiliated charter schools.
 It is possible such an exclusion can affect score trend results.
 For example, NCES found that the exclusion of affiliated charter schools in the 2019 Los Angeles sample had a small effect on trend results for Los Angeles in grade 8 reading, accounting for 2 points of the 9-point score increase from 2019 to 2022.
-Download the summary data tables via the link at the bottom of the page to see the national, state/jurisdiction, and district sample sizes for the 2019 reading assessment.
+Download the summary data tables via the link at the bottom of the page to see the national, state/jurisdiction, and district sample sizes for the 2022 reading assessment.

 Each school that participated in the assessment, and each student assessed, represents only a portion of the larger population of interest.
 The results are weighted to account for the disproportionate representation of some groups in the selected sample, including the oversampling of schools with high concentrations of students from certain racial/ethnic groups and the lower sampling rates of students who attend small schools.
 Read more about NAEP sampling and weighting in the NAEP Technical Documentation.

-Assessing representative samples of students, including students with disabilities (SD) and English language learners (ELL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. studentsâ€™ academic achievement over time.
+Assessing representative samples of students, including students with disabilities (SD) and English learners (EL), helps to ensure that NAEP results accurately reflect the educational performance of all students in the target population and are a meaningful measure of U.S. students' academic achievement over time.

-To ensure that all selected students from the population can be assessed, many of the same accommodations that SD and ELL students use on other tests are provided for those students participating in NAEP.
+To ensure that all selected students from the population can be assessed, many of the same accommodations that SD and EL students use on other tests are provided for those students participating in NAEP.
 Accommodations were first made available for the reading assessment in 1998.
-The 1998 reading assessments at grades 4 and 8 used a split-sample design to make it possible to continue reporting trends in studentsâ€™ reading achievement and, at the same time, to examine how including students assessed with accommodations affect overall assessment results.
+The 1998 reading assessments used a split-sample design to make it possible to continue reporting trends in students' reading achievement and, at the same time, to examine how including students assessed with accommodations affect overall assessment results.
 Separate samples of students were assessed with each of the administration procedures (accommodations permitted and not permitted samples).
-In the report, the first year with a split sampleâ€”1998â€”shows results for the accommodations permitted sample and for the sample assessed without accommodations.
+In the report, the first year with a split sample—1998—shows results for the accommodations permitted sample and for the sample assessed without accommodations.
 For subsequent assessment years, only results from the accommodated sample are shown.
 Read more about accommodations available in NAEP.
 In the NAEP digitally based reading assessment, accommodations such as a text-to-speech for directions were universal design elements integral to the delivery system and available to all students.

-Because providing accommodations represented a change in testing conditions that could potentially affect the measurement of changes over time, split national samples of students were assessed in 1998â€”one sample permitted accommodations and the other did not.
+Because providing accommodations represented a change in testing conditions that could potentially affect the measurement of changes over time, split national samples of students were assessed in 1998—one sample permitted accommodations and the other did not.
 Although the results for both samples are presented in the tables and figures, any comparisons to 1998 in the text are based only on the accommodated sample.

 The National Assessment Governing Board, which sets policy for NAEP, has been exploring ways to ensure that NAEP continues to appropriately include as many students as possible and to do so in a consistent manner for all jurisdictions and districts assessed and reported.
 In March 2010, the Governing Board adopted a new policy outlining specific inclusion goals for NAEP samples.
-At the national, state, and district levels, the goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or ELL.
+At the national, state, and district levels, the goal is to include 95 percent of all students selected for the NAEP samples, and 85 percent of those in the NAEP sample who are identified as SD or EL.
 Read more about the inclusion policy and how the percentages of students are calculated.

-Download the summary data tables via the link at the bottom of the page to see the inclusion rates in reading for states/jurisdictions and the 27 participating TUDA districts in 2019.
+Download the summary data tables via the link at the bottom of the page to see the inclusion rates in reading at grades 4 and 8 for states/jurisdictions and the 26 participating TUDA districts in 2022.